 Some say that Times Square is like a five-block metaphor for New York City itself – it's exciting, colorful and always jumping.
-Others describe this area of Midtown Manhattan as artless, overpriced and congested.
+Others describe this area of midtown Manhattan as artless, overpriced and congested.
 Perhaps this commercial stretch from West 42nd to West 47th Street is a little of both, and though locals would advise you to avoid it, you should at least catch a glimpse of its neon lights.
-Most travelers recommend visiting the area after dark.
-"I love Times Square, especially at midnight when it's brightly lit and the place is a hive of activity.
-It's quite a sight," exclaimed one TripAdvisor user.
+Most travelers recommend visiting the area after dark to see the marquee displays.
+Many add checking out Times Square before or after a Broadway show is the perfect time to fit it into your schedule.

 Times Square's constant activity makes it easy to find (take any train that stops at 42nd Street and Times Square or Port Authority).
 Visit the official website for more information on what you can see and do in the area, and keep in mind the area's restaurants and stores have closing hours, but the billboards of Time Square bedazzle 24/7.

 More Best Things To Do in New York City